PierreChouteau/DeepLearningWithAudio/04_ganspacesynth/README.md

 ./dlwa.py util screen-attach
 ```

-- If your **traning still continues**, you will see similar output on your termninal window :
+- If your **training still continues**, you will see similar output on your termninal window :

 ```
 I0412 14:37:21.286843 140283497939328 regression.py:49] regression batch 9/156